 - changes in immune function (compromising your immune system and ability to fight off infections)

 This is all pretty concerning.
 It’s especially troublesome in the case of sunscreen for children and babies, who are much more vulnerable to toxic chemicals.
 What’s more, many baby sunscreens advertised as “organic” and “natural” actually contain some of the most harmful chemicals.
-So to clear things up, we’ll lay out the sunscreen ingredients to avoid:
+What’s more, as we reported in a wrap-up not too long ago, chemicals from sunscreens accumulate in the body at high levels, reaching concentrations that are far greater than the FDA’s safety threshold.

 - Oxybenzone: This is a very common ingredient in sunscreen and has been linked to allergic skin reactions, endometriosis in women, and disruption of reproductive hormones — and the CDC has detected it in more than 96% of Americans.
 Yikes.